AVSystem/scala-commons/docs/GenCodec.md

 ### Safely introducing changes to serialized classes (retaining backwards compatibility)

-1. Changing order of fields in case class is always safe, as the order of fields in serialized objects doesn't matter
+1. Changing order of fields in case class is always safe - case class decoding is field order agnostic.
-1. Adding a field to case class is safe as long as you provide default value for that field.
+1. Adding a field to case class is safe as long as you provide default value for that field (Scala-level or with `@whenAbsent`).
    Deserializer will use that value if field is missing in the serialized data.
-1. Removing a field from case class is always safe.
+1. Removing a field from case class is always safe - case class codecs simply skip unknown fields.
-1. Changing name of case class field is safe as long as you annotate that field with `@name` annotation containing the old name.
+1. Changing name of case class field is safe as long as you annotate that field with `@name` annotation to retain the old name in serialized format.
 1. Changing the type of case class field is safe as long as you ensure that both old and new type have the same representation.
    The `@transparent` annotation may be useful when changing a type into some type that wraps the original type.
 1. Changing default value of case class field is always safe (i.e. will not crash), but already serialized data will still contain old default value (unless you use `@transientDefault` annotation).
 1. Adding classes or objects to sealed hierarchy is always safe.
-1. Changing name of an object or class in sealed hierarchy is safe as long as you annotate that class/object with `@name` annotation containing the old name.
+1. Changing name of an object or class in sealed hierarchy is safe as long as you annotate that class/object with `@name` annotation to retain the old name in serialized format.
 1. Lifting a case class into a sealed hierarchy is safe as long as the flat format is used for the sealed hierarchy and existing case class remains one of the cases in the sealed hierarchy, annotated as `@defaultCase`.